 Today, the centers of the global fashion industry lie in Europe and North America, with cities like New York, London, and Milan setting trends for the rest of the world.
 It’s still in Asia, however, that the textiles designed in these fashion hubs are actually made, with China and India leading global production.
 This unequal separation of design and manufacture is rather new in history.
 The story of how this came to be reveals the extent to which Asia’s textiles and fashion sense inspired the modern fashion industry.
 It also shows how the West’s appropriation of those aesthetics paved the way for the troubling fast-fashion environment we live in today.

-French consumers were willing to break the law to get their hands on the Indian cloth that they craved.
 Europeans began sailing to India in the late 15th century in search of spices, but textiles soon became the most important import from the region.
 By the 17th century, such large quantities of Indian cloth were flooding into cities like Amsterdam, Paris, and London that leaders of local textile industries grew afraid.
 They lobbied governments to ban Indian textiles.
 The French monarchy responded, not only forbidding merchants to import dyed cotton cloth from India, but also forbidding manufacturers to make dyed cotton cloth themselves.
 Lawmakers reasoned that French versions of Indian cloth would be only poor imitations of the real thing, and so would encourage more demand for the genuine Indian article.

 But French consumers, as historians like Felicia Gottmann of the University of Dundee have shown, were willing to break the law to get their hands on the Indian cloth that they craved.
 While the ban was in force, from 1686 to 1759, tens of thousands of pieces of Indian cloth were smuggled into France.
 As they purchased these illicit goods on the black market, French consumers, particularly upper-class fashionable women, risked fines as large as the cost of a house, confiscation of their property, and the indignity of appearing in court alongside people they considered their social inferiors.
 They transformed the illicit cloth into nightgowns, coverings for furniture, and, for those willing to defy the law in public, street clothes.
 Punishments fell most heavily on smugglers and merchants, but it was not uncommon to see women dragged off the street or out of their own homes for possession of Indian cloth.
 In 18th century France, the state took crimes of fashion seriously.